mvartani76/dgmd-599-finalproject/Python/README.md

-# Embedded Wifi Access Point Scanner Code
+# Embedded WiFi Access Point Scanner Code
 ## Pre Install Requirements
 In order to successfully run the WiFi Access Point Scanning Software, you will need the following:
 - AWS Account (to use AWS IoT and DynamoDB)